Craig of the Creek

 Craig of the Creek is an American animated sitcom created by Matt Burnett and Ben Levin for Cartoon Network.
 The show's pilot episode debuted directly on December 1, 2017.
 The series premiered online on February 19, 2018, with a double-premiere event airing on March 30, 2018.

 On February 17, 2021, the series was renewed for a fourth season which premiered on October 25, 2021.
 On January 19, 2022, the series was renewed for a fifth season, which premiered on July 10, 2023.
-Additionally, a spin-off Jessica's Big Little World, and an origin film or prequel titled Craig Before the Creek, have been released.
+Additionally, a spin-off Jessica's Big Little World, and a prequel movie titled Craig Before the Creek, have been released.

 In October 2022, it was announced that the fifth season of the series would be cut in half by Warner Bros.
 Discovery.
 In December 2022, it was announced the show's final episode had been written, and that seven episodes were cut from the fifth season; however, it was announced that the second half of the fifth season would become the sixth and final season of the series, which started airing on June 1, 2024.
 The series finale aired on January 25, 2025.

-The series has received positive reviews from critics.
-Its themes of friendship, diversity, humor, characters, and LGBT representation have attracted a fanbase.

 Synopsis

-In the fictional suburban Baltimore-DC area town of Herkleton, Maryland, a boy named Craig Williams and his two friends, Kelsey Pokoly and "J.P."
+In the fictional suburban Baltimore-DC area town of Herkleton, Maryland, a boy named Craig Williams and his two friends, Kelsey Pokoly, a young "warrior" girl with an active imagination and a lust for adventure, and "J.P."
 Mercer, have their many adventures in the titular creek, described as a kid utopia of untamed wilderness in which tribes of children reign over tree forts and dirt bike ramps.
+In season four, they are joined by Omar, a quiet, but very adventurous boy.
+The four of them attend different schools with the Creek being the only thing that brings them together.